 I used a true sentence in Stuck in Time.
-Yes, I live across the continent from my father.
+Yes, I live across the continent from my dad.
 And we have had our "father and son" difficulties over the years.
 But I call him regularly and visit whenever I can.
-The rest is pure imagination — the shoplifting, mum and dad fighting, running away from home, dad dying, sharing a joint outside a hospitial with my brother.
-And I was fifteen in 1977, not 1997, and when I wrote Stuck in Time, I was pushing sixty!
+The rest is pure imagination — the shoplifting, mum and dad fighting, running away from home, dad dying, sharing a joint outside a hospital with my brother.

 N.B.
 In another first for me and Furious Fiction, Stuck in Time was longlisted for March 2022.
-I was as proud to see my name and story on the list as if I'd won the competition, and it felt like a fitting reward for my second anniversary of Furious Fictions.
+I was as proud to see my name and story on the list as if I'd won the competition.
+And it felt like a fitting reward to mark my second anniversary of writing Furious Fictions.